luisdelpozo/TFM/README.md

 ## 2. OBJECTIVE

-The first objective of this TMF is to retrieve, understand, and process the public information of the sales offers that OMIE publishes every day, after a confidentiality period of 90 days.
+The first objective of this TMF is to retrieve, understand, and process the public information of the sale offers that OMIE publishes every day, after a confidentiality period of 90 days.

 The second objective of this work is to find a way to predict the sale offers for combined cycle, and hydraulic units.